Cremation Jewelry: Memorial Keepsakes

 Memorial jewelry comes in many forms, each designed to securely hold a small amount of ashes while remaining wearable and beautiful.
 The most common types include pendants, rings, bracelets, and earrings.

 Pendant necklaces are the most popular choice for cremation jewelry.
 They typically feature a small compartment that opens with a threaded screw or magnetic closure.
-These pendants range from simple geometric shapes to intricate designs incorporating religious symbols, hearts, or nature motifs.
+These pendants range from simple geometric shapes to involved designs incorporating religious symbols, hearts, or nature motifs.

 Memorial rings offer a subtle way to keep cremated remains close.
 Some feature a small chamber under a decorative stone, while others incorporate ashes directly into the band material.
 These rings can be worn daily without drawing attention to their memorial purpose.